 Security is an important part of a home wireless network.
 If you do not set up the security features, many routers allow anyone with a wireless-enabled computer or device to connect to your network and use your Internet access without you knowing.
 If those people's actions happen to be illegal, it is your account that comes under scrutiny.

-Home Networking offered by Bright House Networks includes encryption and security features such as firewalls to help protect against unwanted access to your wireless network.
-Bright House Networks is not the designer of these features, but Bright House Networks installers may set up the router's or gateway's wireless security features for you if you are a home networking customer.
+Home Networking includes encryption and security features to help protect against unwanted access to your wireless network.
+If you are a Home Networking customer, installers may set up wireless security features for you.
+If you have your own networking equipment, you can enable these features yourself.
+There are a few different wireless encryption protocols, including:

 Did You Know?